-Sadly, I don't have any photos of the suifukin, an instrument which enjoyed a brief vogue during the late 1800s and early 1900s in Japan.
-The inventor of the suifukin seems to be unknown, but rather than being derived from the sho (the Japanese version of the sheng), it seems to have been inspired by the harmonica, which was introduced to Japan towards the end of the 19th century.
+Sadly, I don't have any photos of the suifukin, an instrument which enjoyed a brief vogue during the early 1900s in Japan.
+It was invented around 1897 by Fujosuke Hiraoka of Tochigawa.
+Rather than being derived from the sho (the Japanese version of the sheng), it seems to have been inspired by the harmonica, which was introduced to Japan towards the end of the 19th century.
 The construction of the instrument is quite simple.
 A metal tube with a blow hole at one end and closed at the other, has eight finger holes along the front and two thumb holes at the rear.
-Each hole connects to a tube with a free reed fixed in its wall.
+Each hole contains a tube with a free reed fixed in slot in its wall.
 The player simply blows into the end of the suifukin and uncovers the hole that contains the note they want to sound.
-A suifukin in the key of produced a C major scale covering an octave and a third from C to E.
+A suifukin in the key of C produced a C major scale covering an octave and a third from C to E.

 This diagram from Japanese patent 8605 (granted in 1905 to Tahei Hishino) gives a cutaway view of the instrument:

 This particular model has a pair of reeds for each note, tuned to produce a tremolo effect.
 Other versions of the suifukin had keys and resembled blow accordions.
+By 1907, there were four million of them produced annually, with many of them also being exported to China and Korea.
 The popularity of the instrument was such that more than a dozen books were published with playing instructions and tunes arranged in numbered tablature specifically for the suifukin, but by the time WWI came around, the instrument had been mostly forgotten.

 The commercially marketed version of the Harmonichord has a great deal in common with the suifukin, but there seems to be no direct link between them, the patent documents for the Harmonichord showing really quite a different instrument to the one that was eventually marketed.
-Chinese patent 201804544U, granted to Zhang Zhiyuan in 2011, covers another similar instrument, except instead of the reeds being housed in a simple tube, they are housed in a casing shaped like a bottle gourd, to give it more of a folk instrument look:
+The recently invented fulusheng also works similarly.

 External-PIXE identification of material for popular music pipes during the late Meiji era, Japan